-Chen, Lü, and Yeh [371] define a firecracker as a graph obtained from the concatenation of stars by linking one leaf from each.
+Chen, Lü, and Yeh [421] define a firecracker as a graph obtained from the concatenation of stars by linking one leaf from each.
 They also define a banana tree as a graph obtained by connecting a vertex v to one leaf of each of any number of stars (v is not in any of the stars).
 They proved that firecrackers are graceful and conjecture that banana trees are graceful.
-Before Sethuraman and Jesintha [1312] and [1311] (see also [711]) proved that all banana trees and extended banana trees (graphs obtained by joining a vertex to one leaf of each of any number of stars by a path of length of at least two) are graceful, various kinds of bananas trees had been shown to be graceful by Bhat-Nayak and Deshmukh [273], by Murugan and Arumugam [1086], [1084] and by Vilfred [1584].
+Before Sethuraman and Jesintha [1483] and [1482] (see also [790]) proved that all banana trees and extended banana trees (graphs obtained by joining a vertex to one leaf of each of any number of stars by a path of length of at least two) are graceful, various kinds of bananas trees had been shown to be graceful by Bhat-Nayak and Deshmukh [319], by Murugan and Arumugam [1226], [1224] and by Vilfred [1805].

 Consider a set of caterpillars, having equal diameter, in which one of the penultimate vertices has arbitrary degree and all the other internal vertices including the other penultimate vertex is of fixed even degree.
-Jesintha and Sethuraman [714] call the rooted tree obtained by merging an end-vertex adjacent to the penultimate vertex of fixed even degree of each caterpillar a arbitrarily fixed generalized banana tree.
+Jesintha and Sethuraman [793] call the rooted tree obtained by merging an end-vertex adjacent to the penultimate vertex of fixed even degree of each caterpillar a arbitrarily fixed generalized banana tree.
 They prove that such trees are graceful.
 From this it follows that all banana trees are graceful and all generalized banana trees are graceful.

-Zhenbin [1722] has shown that graphs obtained by starting with any number of identical stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
+Zhenbin [1950] has shown that graphs obtained by starting with any number of identical stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
 He also shows that graphs obtained by starting with any two stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
-In [713] Jesintha and Sethuraman use a method of Hrnciar and Havier [664] to generate graceful trees from a graceful star with n edges.
+In [792] Jesintha and Sethuraman use a method of Hrnciar and Havier [740] to generate graceful trees from a graceful star with n edges.

-Aldred and McKay [65] used a computer to show that all trees with at most 26 vertices are harmonious.
-That caterpillars are harmonious has been shown by Graham and Sloane [586].
-In a paper published in 2004 Krishnaa [830] claims to proved that all trees have both graceful and harmonious labelings.
+Aldred and McKay [80] used a computer to show that all trees with at most 26 vertices are harmonious.
+That caterpillars are harmonious has been shown by Graham and Sloane

+[662].
+In a paper published in 2004 Krishnaa [955] claims to proved that all trees have both graceful and harmonious labelings.
 However, her proofs were flawed.

-Vietri [1578] utilized a counting technique that generalizes Rosa's graceful parity condition and provides contraints on possible graceful labelings of certain classes of trees.
+Vietri [1799] utilized a counting technique that generalizes Rosa's graceful parity condition and provides contraints on possible graceful labelings of certain classes of trees.
 He expresses doubts about the validity of the graceful tree conjecture.

-Using a variant of the Matrix Tree Theorem, Whitty [1643] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labelled (n+1)-vertex trees.
+Using a variant of the Matrix Tree Theorem, Whitty [1866] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
 Whitty also gives a bijection between gracefully labelled graphs and rook placements on a chessboard on the Möbius strip.
+In [374] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.

-In [308] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
-They also discuss the connection between $\alpha$ -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.
+In [356] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
+They also discuss the connection between α -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.